-Save Mobile Data Android: this is the era of the internet where the internet is a bridge to connect one person to another.
-On the other hand, every day the data consumption has increased.
+This is the era of the internet, where the internet is a bridge to connect one person to another.
+On the other hand, everyday data consumption has increased.

 Apps are taking more mobile data.
 And the problem is we have limited mobile data.
-So in today’s article, I am going to break down How to Save Data on Android.
-And you can save up to 57% of your mobile data just by applying 4 simple steps that nobody else knows.
+So in today’s article, I will break down How to Save Data on Android.
+And you can save up to 57% of your mobile data by applying four simple steps that nobody else knows.

-There is something really interesting from the past few Years: the data consumption has increased from 48% to 53.6 percent worldwide.
+Something is exciting from the past few years: data consumption has increased from 48% to 53.6 percent worldwide.

-Thanks, you came on Backdroid ;), let’s move on to the actionable steps that you can follow to save mobile data.
+Thanks, you came on Backdroid 😉 let’s move on to the actionable steps you can follow to save mobile data.

-Above I already mentioned a few statistics from which you can see an increment in the data usage worldwide.
-Even years back, I was using 700 to 800 MB a day but now in 2021, I am using around 1.5 GB data to 2GB data a day.
+Above I already mentioned a few statistics from which you can see an increment in data usage worldwide.
+Even years back, I used 700 to 800 MB a day, but now in 2021, I am using around 1.5 GB to 2GB of data a day.

 Let’s move on to Steps!